-As a researcher, Maria Pilar Lorenzo is fascinated with examining issues relating to higher education regionalization, governance, and social (in)equity.
-Her most recent study investigates the cross-border research of a Philippine higher education institution within the ambit of the Association of Southeast Asian Nations.
+Maria Pilar Lorenzo is fascinated with examining issues relating to higher education regionalization, governance, and social (in)equity.
+Her current (doctoral) research project seeks to flash out the interplay of the Association of the Southeast Asian Nations and Philippine higher education by probing into the higher education policies and practices situated at regional, national and institutional levels.
 Recently, she formed part of a research team that provided strategic advice to the Philippine Education and Local Government sectors concerning the National Rightsizing Program.
 She also co-supervised a study on government innovations funded by the Local Government Academy and served as the Copy Editor of the latest Rapid Field Appraisal on Philippine Decentralization, Democratization and Development published by the Philippine Society for Public Administration and the United Nations Development Programme.
-Her research outputs have been published by the Center for Local and Regional Governance, Palgrave Macmillan, Graz University Press, UN Office at Geneva, and she has also tried contributing to the public discourse through her think pieces posted in various outlets like Channel NewsAsia, East Asia Forum, Eastern Focus Quarterly, Modern Diplomacy, Development Policy Centre, Conflict, Peace and Democracy Policy Blog, Shabka, Bookbed, and World Youth Alliance.
+Her research outputs have been published by Springer, Cham, Center for Local and Regional Governance, Palgrave Macmillan, Graz University Press, UN Office at Geneva, and she has also tried contributing to the public discourse through her think pieces posted in various outlets like Channel NewsAsia, East Asia Forum, Eastern Focus Quarterly, Modern Diplomacy, Development Policy Centre, Conflict, Peace and Democracy Policy Blog, Shabka, Bookbed, and World Youth Alliance.

-She joined Ghent University’s Centre for Higher Education Governance Ghent (Belgium) as a Ph.D. candidate in November 2020, and recently completed Master of Science in International Politics (magna cum laude) and Advanced Master of Science in Cultural Anthropology and Development Studies (cum laude) as a VLIR-UOS scholar at the Katholieke Universiteit Leuven (Belgium) and Master of Public Administration (summa cum laude ranking, top of the cohort) at the University of the Philippines (Philippines).
+She joined Ghent University’s Centre for Higher Education Governance Ghent as a Ph.D. candidate in November 2020, and recently completed Master of Science in International Politics (magna cum laude) and Advanced Master of Science in Cultures and Development Studies (cum laude) as a VLIR-UOS scholar at the Katholieke Universiteit Leuven and Master of Public Administration (summa cum laude ranking, top of the cohort) at the University of the Philippines.
 She completed her bachelor’s degree and high school both cum laude, and she was considered as a Scholar of the Nation at the University of the Philippines Integrated School/University of the Philippines Diliman Campus from kindergarten until graduate school.
-Her various scholarships have enabled her to undertake further academic training organized by the Indiana University, University of Illinois, University of Lausanne, University of Copenhagen, United Nations University Institute on Comparative Regional Integration Studies, University of Hohenheim, Institute of Advanced Studies Köszeg, Charles University, National Graduate Institute for Policy Studies, University of Graz, Kobe University, and Santa Croce University.
+Her various scholarships have enabled her to undertake further academic training in a number of universities.
 Apart from her training in Social Sciences, she is also interested in disciplines relating to Humanities, having taken courses on philosophy, music, languages, and arts.

-She is currently a Research Associate of the Philippine Society for Public Administration, a Member of the Pacific Forum Young Leaders Program, a Member of the ASEAN Think Tanks Network (by invitation only), an Associate Member of the National Research Council of the Philippines, a Member of the Phi Kappa Phi Honor Society, and she was recently a Fellow of the Regional Academy on the United Nations.
-Her profile and works have been featured in media platforms such as PhilStar, Good News Pilipinas, University of the Philippines, Agenparl, The Post, Reader’s Channel, JiP Portal, SBS Australia, ABS-CBN, and she has been mentioned in Khoa Hoc Phattrien and Vietnam Net.
-Some of the honors and awards she received include the STAR Scholars Network’s A. Noam Chomsky Global Connections Award (Rising Star Emerging Scholar Certificate), YSEALI Women’s Leadership Academy Alumni Network’s recognition as one of the 2020 Women Leaders in Southeast Asia, and Opportunity Desk’s Young Person of the Month.
-She was also the sole fellow from Southeast Asia at the United Nations’ 57th Graduate Study Program.
+She is currently a Research Associate of the Philippine Society for Public Administration, a Fellow of The Society of Transnational Academic Researchers (STAR) Scholars Network, a Member of the Pacific Forum Young Leaders Program, a Member of the ASEAN Think Tanks Network (by invitation only), an Associate Member of the National Research Council of the Philippines, a Member of the Phi Kappa Phi Honor Society, and she was recently a Fellow of the Regional Academy on the United Nations and a Fellow of the Royal Society of the Arts.
+Her profile and works have been featured in media platforms such as PhilStar, Good News Pilipinas, University of the Philippines, Agenparl, The Post, SBS Australia, ABS-CBN, among others, and she has been mentioned in Khoa Hoc Phattrien and Vietnam Net.
+Some of the honors and awards she received include STAR Scholars Network’s A. Noam Chomsky Global Connections Award, YSEALI Women’s recognition as one of the 2020 Women Leaders in Southeast Asia, and Opportunity Desk’s Young Person of the Month.
+She was also the sole delegate from Southeast Asia among more than 50 participants at the United Nations’ 57th Graduate Study Program.

 ABOUT THIS SITE